haitham911/organization-management-app/README.md

 # Organization Management App

 This project is a web application that manages organizations as vendors providing products.
 The application includes features such as subscriptions, user management, and integration with Stripe for payment processing.
+## Business Logic

+1. **User Creation**: When a new user is created, the system first checks if the associated organization has enough subscription capacity.
+The user is then created and linked to the organization and the relevant Stripe subscription.

+2. **Subscription Creation**: When an organization subscribes to a product, a subscription is created in Stripe.
+The subscription details, including the quantity, are stored in the database.

+3. **Subscription Validation**: Before adding a new user to an organization, the system checks if the organization can add more subscriptions based on the quantity of the existing subscriptions.

+4. **Payment Handling**: Payment methods are attached to organizations when subscriptions are created.
+Stripe webhooks are used to handle events such as payment successes and subscription updates.

+5. **Product Access Check**: The system validates if users within an organization have access to a product based on their subscriptions.

 ## Features